How to create a Collaborative Course

 Access to teaching expertise in other Unite! universities

-- Possibility to enhance intercultural competences through interaction with peers from the partner university
+- Possibility to enhance intercultural competencies through interaction with peers from the partner university

-- Enabling collaborating on projects and learning together despite being physically separated
+- Enabling collaboration on projects and learning together despite being physically separated

 -